Is Uganda safe for Tourists? Uganda-Safety-Security in 2025

 Do not carry a passport while away from your Hotel or lodge.
 Put your valuables, including access, into the Hotel Lodge safe in your room or at the front desk.
 Valuables at the front desk are safe and should be placed in a sealed envelope.

 Please make a copy of your passport, including the Visa.
-Take it with you on activities away from your Lodge or Hotel.
+Take it with you to activities away from your lodge or hotel.
 Y

-You will need personal identification for activities such as Gorilla Trekking.
+For activities such as gorilla trekking, you will need personal identification.
 This is used to verify that you are the person named on the permit.

 The issue is not that people will rob you of documents, though that can happen.
 You want to protect your documents from any loss, including theft, misplacement, etc.